-- Management Board (Group level) ("The MB") - Academic Board (Company level) ("The AB") - Senior Management Team (Group level) ("The SMT") - Audit and Risk Committee (Group level) ("The ARC") - Partnership Management Board (Company level) ("The PMB")
+- Management Board (Group level) ("The MB") - Academic Board (Group level) ("The AB") - Senior Management Team (Group level) ("The SMT") - Audit and Risk Committee (Group level) ("The ARC")

-These governing bodies were in place throughout 2023 and up to the date of the approval of these financial statements.
+These governing bodies were in place throughout 2024 and up to the date of the approval of these financial statements.

 The MB is ultimately accountable for all the Company's activities.
 It oversees the work of the Company and ensures that the academic governance procedures are effectively managed.
 The MB ensures that the Company's mission reflects the needs and interests of stakeholders and is aligned to its financial plan.
 The MB is also the principal financial and business authority of the Company, with responsibility to endorse the annual budget and financial statements.
-The MB met on 4 occasions during the financial year ending 31 December 2023.
+The MB met on 4 occasions during the financial year ending 31 December 2024.

-The MB develops and implements the strategic plan for the Group and the Company.
+The MB develops and implements the strategic plan for the Company.
 Its responsibilities include leadership, strategic planning and management, risk management, financial planning, resource planning and management, managing stakeholder relationships (including industry partners) and legal obligations.